apify/apify-docs/sources/platform/actors/development/actor_definition/input_schema/specification.md

 ![Apify Actor input schema - country input](./images/input-schema-date-absolute.png)

-The `relativeDate` property renders an input field that enables the user to choose the relative date and returns the value in the format `+/- {number} {unit}`, for example `"+ 2 days"`.
+The `relativeDate` property renders an input field that enables the user to choose the relative date and returns the value in `+/- {number} {unit}` format, for example `"+ 2 days"`.
 The `dateType` parameter is set to `"relative"` to restrict input to relative dates only.

 ![Apify Actor input schema - country input](./images/input-schema-date-relative.png)